WKFB: Beginnings as WBCW

-Very much a family business, Calisti did the engineering and hosted a provocative and often amusing local talk show called "People Talk" weekday afternoons from 1:00 p.m. to 3:00 p.m.
-The show was so provocative that visitors to the Westmoreland County Court House in nearby Greensburg could hear WBCW playing up and down the halls in various row offices.
+Very much a family business, Al Calisti did the engineering and hosted a provocative and often amusing local talk show called "People Talk" weekday afternoons from 1:00 p.m. to 3:00 p.m.
+Visitors to the Westmoreland County Court House in nearby Greensburg could hear WBCW playing up and down the halls in various row offices.
 It was well known that various politically involved citizens including those at the court house who held political positions listened to the show daily to make sure that Calisti was not talking about them.
+He was known to call certain people "kooks", and callers with third-party information that he found questionable, he would refute with "don't you believe it."

-He was known to call certain people:"a kook".
-The show was so provocative that his wife, Verna found it necessary to keep the front entrance door to the radio station locked during most afternoons, fearing that unwanted visitors who were upset with Al's show would show up and cause an unwanted incident.
+The show was so provocative that Verna Calisti found it necessary to keep the front entrance door to the radio station locked during most afternoons, fearing that unwanted visitors who were upset with Al's show would show up and cause an unwanted incident.
 But Al had a lighter side too, hosting a weekly polka music show on Saturdays called "Happy Music for Happy People".
 Either way, Al definitely was a character and made a lot of people smile.
-His wife Verna kept the books and sold airtime, and in the early years of the station operation their daughter Jacqueline Rae served as program director.
+Verna Calisti kept the books and sold airtime, and in the early years of the station operation their daughter Jacqueline Rae served as program director.
 The station had a limited number of other full-time and/or part-time employees outside of the Calisti family.
 Clair Thomas, who served as the station's news and music director and who hosted a daily music show and daily talk show and who did the noon news block as well as hosted tradio during the noon hour was part of the operation during the 1980s and 1990s.
 Another notable WBCW personality was Mark Kuhns, also known as Marko Polka who handled various shifts, usually after 3:00 p.m. during the 1980s and 1990s.

 The original format consisted of adult contemporary music from sign-on to 10:00 a.m. then a talk show from 10:00 a.m. to 12:00 p.m. (noon), a noon news block from 12:00 pm to 12:35 p.m. followed by tradio until 1:00 p.m. then "People Talk" from 1:00 p.m. to 3:00 p.m. with music until sign-off at sundown which also included a 5:00 p.m. news block when daytime operational hours permitted the station to be on the air.
 The Calistis maintained ownership of the station which evolved to a full-time talk format with local and syndicated talk until 1998, when they sold it to Broadcast Communications, Inc. which had acquired Greensburg-based 620 WHJB (now WKHB)two years earlier in 1996.
 Al Calisti died of cancer seven years later.